 Primary identifier: A uniquely constrained value required for every contact record.
 Cordial generates a cID (contact iD) as the primary identifier value for all contact records in your account.

 Secondary identifier: A unique value that, just like the primary identifier, is used to distinguish contact records from each other.
 Your Cordial account can use multiple secondary identifiers such as contact-provided email addresses, SMS numbers, and even custom identifier values you may currently use across external databases.
 Secondary identifiers may be an optional value.

 |cID (contact ID)||Cordial-generated database identifier that's assigned to a contact record upon creation. cID is used as the primary contact identifier that has a unique constraint by default.|

 |Unique and Uniquely Constrained||A value unique to a contact.
 Unique identifier values cannot be shared across multiple contact records.|

 |Required||A value that must be supplied for every record.|

 |Optional||A value that is not required for a record to exist.|

 |Contact supplied||A value the contact supplies.
 This is usually an email address, phone number, or deviceID.|

 |Client supplied||A custom identifier value provided by the client to manage their contact records.
 This is usually a CRM, application, or ecommerceID.|

-Cordial's flexible data management infrastructure allows you to execute integrated cross-channel marketing strategies using data from wherever it lives in your technology stack.
+Cordial's flexible data management infrastructure allows you to execute integrated cross-channel marketing strategies using data from anywhere in your technology stack.
 Historically, email address has been used as the primary contact record identifier in most single channel accounts.
-However, the use of secondary identifiers makes it possible to track contact data across multiple channels and devices, and enables the integration of data insights from other channels with email marketing data.
+However, the use of secondary identifiers makes it possible to track contact data across multiple channels and devices, also enabling the integration of data insights from other channels with email marketing data.